CampagneLaboratory/goby/cpp/README.txt

-1. On UNIX/Linux systems (not necessary for Cygiwn), assuming you are using the BASH shell, make the "local-lib" directory to store local
+1. On UNIX/Linux/Mac systems (not necessary for Cygiwn), assuming you are using the BASH shell,  Edit the .bash_profile file so that pkgconfig will find libs/includes installed "locally"

-    libraries:
+      export LOCAL_LIB=/home/gobyweb/local-lib
+      export PKG_CONFIG_PATH=/usr/lib/pkgconfig:${LOCAL_LIB}/lib/pkgconfig
+      export PATH=${LOCAL_LIB}/bin:${PATH}

+    Logout and re-login so these environment variables are set in your environment.

+    Make the "local-lib" directories to store local libraries and binaries.

+      mkdir -p ${LOCAL_LIB}/lib/pkgconfig/
-      mkdir -p /home/YOUR_USERNAME/local-lib/lib/pkgconfig/
+      mkdir -p ${LOCAL_LIB}/bin/

-   Edit the .bash_profile file so that pkgconfig will find libs/includes installed "locally"

-      export PKG_CONFIG_PATH=/usr/lib/pkgconfig:/home/YOUR_USERNAME/local-lib/lib/pkgconfig

 2. Download, build, and install Protobuf (2.3.0 or later) from http://code.google.com/p/protobuf/